LoyolaChicagoCode/lcs-systolicarray-scala/README.md

 ## Running the sample application

 - navigate to test > edu.luc.etl.sigcse13.scala.lcs > Main.scala
-- right-click Main.scala > Run As > Scala Application
+- right-click Main.scala > Run Configurations
+- click on the Arguments tab and enter the two strings and optionally the number of times to run

 ## Running the tests